Treasure Beach

-Treasure Beach is the name given to a stretch of four Jamaican coves and their associated settlements: Billy's Bay, Frenchman's Bay, Calabash Bay and Great (Pedro) Bay.
+Treasure Beach is the name given to a stretch of five Jamaican coves and their associated settlements: Ft Charles, Billy's Bay, Frenchman's Bay, Calabash Bay and Great (Pedro) Bay.

+Treasure Beach is known as the home of Community Tourism and is devoid of any all-inclusive establishments.
+Density restrictions don't allow for large hotels and the beaches are all public.

 The region is isolated from the main tourist areas and the minor roads connecting with the main highway at Black River or Santa Cruz tend to suffer damage in heavy rain, but are usually passable with care.
-There are a few small hotels and guest houses serving tourists seeking a very quiet seaside location.
+The roads have been rehabilitated and are now better than in previous years.
+There are numerous small hotels and guest houses serving tourists seeking a very quiet seaside location.

+Hurricane Beryl hit the villages on July 3, 2024 and caused a great deal of damage to the area.

 History

-The beach resort takes its name from "The Treasure Beach Hotel" opened by a Canadian man in the 1930s.
-It went on to become the name given to four bays in the surrounding area.
+The beach resort takes its name from "The Treasure Beach Hotel" built & opened by a Canadian man (Ernest George Hamilton Dicker) who was invited by the Senior Family in the early 1900s.
+It went on to become the name given to five bays and settlements in the surrounding area.

 Fort Charles Bay

 Fort Charles Bay is the first beach you get to from Black River.
 The beach is 18 km (11 miles) long and a great swimming beach.

 Billy's Bay

 Billy's Bay is 3 km (2 miles) east of Fort Charles Bay and is the second fishing beach and settlement reached when approaching Treasure Beach from Black River.